|Single Process Root/All Over||

 Color can be tricky and to achieve the best results Tomahawk recommends bringing in pics (be aware many of the images online are photoshop and digitally filtered) we have loads of magazines for you to check out prior or during consult.
 If you have questions on pricing it is best to ask prior to service.
 Unsure of what to do with your color we recommend booking a consults it’s free and helps us to get on the same page as our clients.
 Consults allow us to book out the proper amount of time and price that will be required to make your hair dreams come true.* Transparency in our pricing is vital to us.
 It is important to note that the cost of our color services is based on how much product is used, our effort, knowledge and time.
 Many of our color services take 2 1/2 to over 4 hours to achieve the desired results.

-Tomahawk uses professional products by Redken, Pravana and Olaplex we also custom mix colors to achieve unique shades.
+Tomahawk uses professional products by Redken, Pravana, Kenra, Color Design, Viral Bold Tones and Olaplex we also custom mix colors to achieve unique shades.

 We allow 7 days for any corrections or tweaks for our cut and color services, must be seen by the same stylist.
 After 7 days there are many factors that are out our control like harsh products, over washing hair, minerals in water, sun and hot tools damage, swimming in chlorine/salt water and natural growth of hair.
 Please see below for tips and care for color treated hair.

 If you have dark hair or if you have used box color this can take several visits to the salon to lighten to desired results.
 For those that have multiple layers of hair color we consider this a color correction in which we have to strip or bleach cap the hair.
-Color correction is $100 the first hour and $75 thereafter.
+Color correction is $100 per hour.
 Be patient you’ll get there sometimes it can take a while just remember Life’s a bleach and then you dye.

 So you just spent some hard earned dough and time in the chair here are a few tips on keeping that color popping!